What is the best way to place your TV in the room? You can do it in several ways, but using a TV wall mount is the most popular.

 Ideally, this should be around eye level because watching a TV that is too high or low for long periods can be uncomfortable.

-Like the floor stands mentioned previously, you can buy table-top TV wall mounts to allow for more positioning options.
+As with the floor stands mentioned previously, you can also buy table-top TV wall mounts for more positioning options.

-These stand on the table or cabinet, allowing you to hang the TV like it was secured on the wall.
+These stand on the table or cabinet, allowing you to hang the TV as if you had fixed it to the wall.

 Another alternative is to use a ceiling TV mount.
-This will require you to drill holes, but not in the wall where it will be more obvious.
+Ceiling mounts will require drilling holes, but not in the wall, so I can get away with including it here! 🙂

 These full-motion mounts are attached to the ceiling and secured to the beams or joists in your roof – or directly into the concrete.

-You will need to drill holes in your ceiling and accurately locate the joists or beams.
-The bracket is then attached to the ceiling using extra-long screws, and the TV mounting bracket is connected to an extension arm.
+You must drill holes in your ceiling and accurately locate the joists or beams.
+The bracket is then attached to the ceiling using extra-long screws.
+You then connect the TV mounting bracket to an extension arm.

-The extension arm can be adjusted for your desired height and viewing angle.
+Adjust the extension arm for your desired height and viewing angle.

 Here is a helpful guide to installing a ceiling TV mount.

-Ceiling mounts come with an adjustable TV bracket that allows them to be used for various TV sizes.
+Ceiling mounts come with an adjustable TV bracket for various TV sizes.

 Once you have measured the mounting holes on the back of your TV, you can adjust the ceiling mount bracket to fit.

-This is a 2-person job, as it can be awkward getting everything to line up at eye level when you have the TV in the air.
+Installing a TV this way is a 2-person job for most people as getting everything to line up at eye level when you have the TV in the air can be awkward.